vanus-labs/docs/content/cloud-docs/sink/snowflake/setup.md

 ### Step 2: Create and Configure a Snowflake Warehouse

-Vanus provides you a ready-to-use script to configure the Snowflake warehouse you intend to use as the Destination.
+Vanus provides you with a ready-to-use script to configure the Snowflake warehouse you intend to use as the Destination.

 Follow these steps to run the script: